eomar1122/constructor-hangman/README.md

 # constructor-hangman

-Implemented Hangman game using objects, constructors in NodeJS programming languse.
+Implemented Hangman game using objects, constructors in NodeJS programming language.

 ## How it works?